Sam Hall (story)

-"Sam Hall" is a science fiction novelette by Poul Anderson, first published in Astounding Science Fiction in August 1953.
+"Sam Hall" is a science fiction novelette by American writer Poul Anderson, first published in Astounding Science Fiction in August 1953.
+It was later collected in The Best of Poul Anderson.

 Synopsis

 The story is set at an unspecified time in the 21st-century, in the aftermath of several additional world wars.
 The United States - which has emerged as the victor of the last of these - has descended into totalitarianism (while retaining the outward forms of republican government); it now exercises a security hegemony over the entire remainder of the Earth, with only the Anglosphere nations enjoying some form of autonomy.
 It also maintains a vast surveillance-fed database of all citizens, which is kept on "Matilda," a vast electromechanical computer housed in an underground base commanded by US Army Major Thornberg.
 An apolitical veteran of the US-Brazil war, Thornberg is considered reliable by the regime, but something in him snaps when his nephew is sent to a concentration camp and shortly thereafter murdered.
 In an act of petty, symbolic rebellion, he uses his unrestricted access to Matilda to fabricate the existence of a small-time anti-government militant, whom he names "Sam Hall" after the angry folk song of the same name; he compounds his betrayal by discreetly inserting evidence of Hall's involvement into the records of real crimes.
 Eventually, an extant anti-regime underground — which has been growing more brazen — starts to actively use the Sam Hall nom de guerre in claims of responsibility for its attacks, and the fictional rebel becomes a household name.

 Unable to obtain any independently verifiable information on Hall, the government begins to suspect internal subversion and grows increasingly paranoid; meanwhile, the rebels launch a full-scale civil war, which they bill as the "Third American Revolution."
 Thornberg takes advantage of the worsening chaos by inserting incriminating fabrications into the records of senior regime personnel, in the desperate hope that the regime can be brought down before it can recall its Venusian garrison troops — which include his son — to reinforce Earth.
 With the government paralyzed and disintegrating, loyalist soldiers arrive at the Matilda base to arrest Thornberg, who is at this point himself unsure whether his treason has finally been discovered or whether he has merely been randomly implicated in one of his own fabricated witch-hunts.
 He forces the soldiers to surrender by demonstrating a dead-man switch he has rigged to wipe all the data stored in Matilda.

 In an epilogue, Thornberg asks a rebel officer what will be done with the computer; the man promises that it will be destroyed once the war ends, as the underground believes that a government's ability to conduct this level of surveillance is incompatible with democracy.